grafana/loki/docs/sources/configure/_index.md

 # CLI flag: -querier.split-queries-by-interval
 [split_queries_by_interval: <duration> | default = 1h]

+# Split metadata queries by a time interval and execute in parallel.
+The value 0
+# disables splitting metadata queries by time.
+This also determines how cache
+# keys are chosen when label/series result caching is enabled.
+# CLI flag: -querier.split-metadata-queries-by-interval
+[split_metadata_queries_by_interval: <duration> | default = 1d]

 # Limit queries that can be sharded.
 Queries within the time range of now and
 # now minus this sharding lookback are not sharded.
 The default value of 0s
 # disables the lookback, causing sharding of all queries at all times.